Verifieddanny/vuln-scanner/README.md

 ## 📧 Contact

-If you have any questions or just want to say hi, feel free to reach out to me at [your email address]. 📧
+If you have any questions or just want to say hi, feel free to reach out to me at <a href="mailto: dannyclassic56@gmail.com">dannyclassic56@gmail.com</a>. 📧

 Have a great day! 🎉